South Africa: Hluhluwe-iMfolozi Park

-Due to the intensity of poaching in the Park, field rangers have been stepping up their monitoring and patrolling efforts.
-This has included regular foot and vehicle patrols, as well as horse and aerial assisted surveillance.
+Due to the intensity of poaching, field rangers have been stepping up their monitoring and patrolling efforts.
+This has included regular foot and vehicle patrols, as well as aerial-assisted surveillance and horse-back patrols.
 Specialist canine teams have also been helping to track and deter suspected poachers.
-It is clear that without the dedication and hard work of the staff in Hluhluwe-iMfolozi Park, the number of rhinos being poached would be much higher.
+Without the dedication and hard work of the staff in HiP, the number of rhinos being poached would be much higher.

 “Our Field Rangers are tasked with working at night under all conditions and are under immense pressure and stress.
 Without their efforts, rhino poaching would be far worse.
 Their dedication and hard work are so important and should never be underestimated — or taken for granted”.
 Dirk Swart, Section Ranger at Hluhluwe-iMfolozi Park.